jlacar/aligningacademia/workshop/exercises/general/dice.md

 Goals
 -----

-**Student** - Finish as much of the required functionality as possible within the time alloted.
+**Candidate** - Finish as much of the required functionality as possible within the time alloted.

 **Evaluator** - Determine candidate's ability to analyze a problem, think